 Virtualenv and PEP 582#

-In addition to the virtualenv management, PDM supports PEP 582 as an opt-in feature.
-You can learn more about the two modes in the corresponding chapters in Working with virtualenv and Working with PEP 582
+To learn more about the two modes, refer to the relevant chapters on Working with virtualenv and Working with PEP 582.

 Awesome PDM is a curated list of awesome PDM plugins and resources.